bitshifter/glam-rs/README.md

 ### SIMD

-The `Vec3A`, `Vec4` and `Quat` types use SSE2 on x86/x86_64 architectures.
-`Mat2`, `Mat3` and `Mat4` also use SSE2 for some functionality.
-Not everything
-has a SIMD implementation yet.

-Note that this does result in some wasted space in the case of `Vec3A` as the SIMD vector type is 16 bytes large and 16 byte aligned.
+The `Vec3A`, `Vec4`, `Quat`, `Mat2`, `Mat3A`, `Mat4`, `Affine2` and `Affine3A`
+types use 128-bit wide SIMD vector types for storage on x86/x86_64 architectures.
+As a result, these types are all 16 byte aligned and depending on the size of the type or the type's members, they may contain internal padding.
+This results in some wasted space in the cases of `Vec3A`, `Mat3A`, `Affine2` and `Affine3A`.
+However the use of SIMD generally results in better performance than scalar math.

 `glam` outperforms similar Rust libraries for common operations as tested by the [`mathbench`][mathbench] project.